The cell of Giacomo Casanova in the Doge's Palace in VeniceBig Names

 He should have stayed in jail for 5 years, but Casanova immediately devised a way to escape.
 He achieved this incredible feat along with another inmate, Father Marino Balbi, on the night of All Saints in 1755, by making a hole in the ceiling and lowering down into the courtyard of the Doge's Palace, from which he later emerged among the common visitors...

-If you would like to hear about other curious anecdotes about Venice or about the places in which they are carried out, make a request for Francesca's availability!
-The author of this story, our licensed tour guide, is ready to accompany you in and around Venice, and can organise a tailor-made itinerary just for you!
+If you would like to hear about other curious anecdotes about Venice or about the places in which they are carried out, book now your guided tour tailored to your needs!
+An expert local guide will take you to the places in Venice that most intrigue you!